NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 ...its elements...
 ...and its properties

-Which I think is important because it means we can refer to The MDN Docs.
+Which I think is important because it means we can refer to **The MDN Docs**.
 -->

 ---